Steven Spielberg ‘truly regrets’ decimation of shark population due to Jaws

 Speaking more generally, he said the role of a filmmaker was not to “manipulate” the audience by playing on their emotions, though he confessed to having done so himself with Jaws and his 1982 supernatural horror film Poltergeist.

 “I did that a couple of times in Poltergeist and I certainly did it once in Jaws where the head comes out of the hole.
-That’s okay, I confess that…
+That’s OK, I confess that…

 “Our job is to guide an audience to really forming a better understanding of themselves through the stories that we’re telling.”

-The full interview with Steven Spielberg on Desert Island Discs will air on BBC Radio 4 and BBC Sounds on Sunday at 11am.
+The full interview with Spielberg on Desert Island Discs will air on BBC Radio 4 and BBC Sounds on Sunday 18 December at 11am.